aftab97/react-2024/app/topics/(re)rendering-within-react/README.md

 On intial render is starts from the root component and works it way down building a react element tree of what the DOM looks like.

 *For re-rendering*
-Only slight difference is that at this point when a state update occurs or prop change etc. A new JS representation of the DOM identifying all the components that require an update.
+Only slight difference is that at this point when a state update occurs or prop change etc. A new JS representation of the DOM identifying all the components that require an update, called the Virtual DOM.
 After that it uses a process called Diffing that to identify the changes between the old Dom and the new DOM.

 ## Commit Phase ##
 The actual DOM manipulation of the real DOM happens during the commit phase.
 The appendChild() DOM API is used to put all the DOM nodes created onto the screen.